Economics and Business Majors and Minors

 - Several business courses focus on real-world business cases.

 Many of our alumni have moved directly into careers in business and government.
-Some have started their own firms.
-Others have found the ECB major to be ideal preparation for graduate studies in business or law.
-We regularly place students in top-rated Ph.D. programs in economics.
+Some have started their own businesses.
+Others have found the economics and business major to be ideal preparation for graduate studies in business or law.
+And we regularly place students in top-rated Ph.D. programs in economics.